sharecloud/sharecloud/docs/install/installation_linux.md

 ### Database
 Now, we create a new database for your local Filehost instance.

+Make sure, you have secured your MySQL installation:

+	$ sudo mysql_secure_installation

 #### Database with own user

 	$ mysql -u root -p

+Type the database root password

 	mysql> CREATE USER filehost@localhost IDENTIFIED BY '{$password}';

 Where `{$password}` should be substituted with a proper password.